 Please take a moment to consider some of the greatest creations in human history.
 I’m referring to magnificent structures like the Eiffel Tower; beautiful paintings like Vincent Van Gogh’s “Starry Night”; and heart-wrenching tragedies like William Shakespeare’s “Romeo and Juliet.”
 If the artists responsible for these works were ruled by instant gratification, do you believe they would have become masters of their craft?
 Somehow, I doubt it.
 They probably tried and failed a hundred times before they created art that still inspires people centuries later.
-Below are three signs your desire for instant gratification is destroying your odds of success.

 Your parents might have raised you to believe you can do anything you set your mind to.
 They weren’t incorrect in that statement, but they might have left out a relevant detail.
 You can achieve anything you set your mind to as long as you put in the work that is required.
 Stephen King’s first hit novel, “Carrie,” got rejected dozens of times before he became a household name.